Graph Neural Networks for Source Detection: A Review and Benchmark Study: GNN Architectures for Source Detection

 where $\mathbf{Q}\in\mathbb{R}^{s_L\times s_L}$ and $\mathbf{p}\in\mathbb{R}^{s_L}$ transform the final node embedding into the model prediction.
 The authors do not appear to apply a softmax activation in the output layer, despite the fact that the task is single-source detection.
 Moreover, no information regarding the loss function is provided.

 Shu et al.~\cite{Shu:2021} also build on a GCN backbone similar to Dong et al.~\cite{Dong:2019}, with the addition of a bias term in the layer update:

 The final GCN embedding $\mathbf{h}_v^{(L)}$ is concatenated with $f$ additional node-level features derived from a line graph; a dense layer followed by a sigmoid activation yields the model output $\hat{y}_v$.
 Training is performed with binary cross-entropy and L2 regularization.
-The authors do not report hyperparameter settings.
-We note, however, that using a sigmoid output and independent binary cross-entropy losses is inappropriate for the single-source formulation considered in the paper.
-The single-source problem requires a valid probability distribution over all candidate nodes (i.e., mutually exclusive classes), which is correctly modeled with a softmax output and a categorical (multi-class) cross-entropy loss rather than independent sigmoids.
+As stated above, we believe that using a sigmoid output and independent binary cross-entropy losses is not suited for the single-source formulation considered in the paper.
+The single-source problem requires a valid probability distribution over all candidate nodes (i.e., mutually exclusive classes), which is more naturally modeled with a softmax output and a categorical (multi-class) cross-entropy loss rather than independent sigmoids.
+The authors do not report any additional hyperparameter settings.